meyayl/docker-languagetool/README.md

 > [LanguageTool](https://www.languagetool.org/) is an Open Source proofreading software for English, French, German, Polish, Russian, and [more than 20 other languages](https://languagetool.org/languages/).
 It finds many errors that a simple spell checker cannot detect.

-Shortfacts:
+About this image:
-- Uses latest alpine 3.16 base image
+- Uses latest Alpine 3.16 base image
 - includes fasttext
 - includes su-exec
   - container starts as root and executes languagetool as restricted user using `exec su-exec`
-- container fixes folder ownership for ngrams and fasttext folders.
+  - container fixes folder ownership for ngrams and fasttext folders
-- allows to specify ngram languages to download (if not already existing)
+- downloads ngram language modules if configured (if they don't already exist)
+- downloads fasttext module (if it doesn't already exist)

 Note: due to proper pid1 handline, the container will exit with status code 143 (=SIGTERM).
 It appears the languagetool application does not handle SIGTERM, as such even though the container is terminated the way it should be, it will show the status code.